Payments for Driver Examination Services

 A driver examiner may declare a road test “out of order” if an applicant, or their vehicle, does not meet minimum requirements or poses a health or safety hazard.
-Minimum requirements appear in the Road Test Preparation Fact Sheet PDF and in Vehicle Requirements for Road Tests.
+Minimum requirements appear in Vehicle Requirements for Road Tests.
 If you receive an out of order, you will get a detailed explanation why and will lose 50% of your pre-paid road test fee.
 At your expense, you must reschedule and take the road test when you can meet the requirements.

 Refunds for Driver Examination Services